 - It works for any sleeping position.
-Because its moldable, it can cradle and support every part of your body while you snooze.
+Because it’s moldable, it can cradle and support every part of your body while you snooze.
 That’s true whether you sleep on your back, side, stomach, or a combination of all three.

 - It’s a great fit for adjustable beds.
 Some of the best adjustable beds have been growing in popularity over the past few years, and memory foam mattresses remain one of their most compatible partners.
 That’s because they readily flex with the adjustable base and contour to the base’s different positions without compromising durability.
-And you’ll be comfortably supported whether you sleep flat or at an angle.
+You’ll be comfortably supported whether you sleep flat or at an angle.

-Types to know about
+Types to Know About

 Now that you know more about why so many people think these types of beds are superior, it’s time to dive a bit deeper.
 In all, there are three different types that you’ll find on the market.
 Here’s the lowdown on each one.

-You won’t often find this type in your average big-box mattress store.
-But it may still be worth seeking out for a number of reasons.
+You won’t often find this type in your average big-box mattress store, but it may still be worth seeking out for a number of reasons.

 Pick a safe sleep surface.

-Next to type, density is one of the most important things to consider before you shell out for a new mattress.
+Density is one of the most important things to consider before you shell out for a new mattress.

 The Bounce-Back Rate

 Memory foam is renowned for its ability to conform to your body’s curves and support your pressure points.
-It’s a key feature—but it can come at a cost.
+It’s a key feature, but it can come at a cost.